andreafabrizi/DNSProxy/README.md

  - https://github.com/curl/curl/wiki/DNS-over-HTTPS
  - https://it.wikipedia.org/wiki/DNS_over_HTTPS#cite_note-8
 ```
-Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept for
+Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept in
-historical reasons, offers  no backward-compatibility, and may soon disappear.
+repository for historical reasons, offers  no backward-compatibility, and may

-Please only use, refer to and commit towards *dnsp-h2* code branch.
-Commits for
+soon disappear.
+Please only use, refer to and commit towards *dnsp-h2* branch.

-other legacy components will not be accepted.
+Commits for other legacy components will not be accepted.

 ## Integration